PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Mon, 05 Aug 2024 09:28:11 GMT
+⏰ Updated on Mon, 27 May 2024 21:19:30 GMT

-💭 Thought: Mengerjakan proyek ini bikin semangat, semoga hasilnya memuaskan.
+💭 Thought: Mungkin aku butuh snack sambil ngoding.